ShivakumarSwamy/MovieAnalysis/README.md

 The `dataset01.csv` and `dataset02.csv` consists of 27000 entries.

-For project, we have filtered the dataset for year 1990-2014, country as USA, language as English for which we get 10060 entries
+For project, we have filtered the dataset for year 1990-2014, country as USA, language as English for which we get 10060 entries.

 ## Project Implementation Steps:

 1. Run the `filteringDataset.ipynb` to filter the dataset and remove duplicate ID’s.
-After executing we get `datasetWithoutBoxOffice.csv`
+After executing we get `datasetWithoutBoxOffice.csv`.

 2. Run `extractBoxOffice.ipynb` to extract box office using WebCrawl class present in `webcrawl.py`.
-After executing we get `datasetWithBoxOffice.csv`
+After executing we get `datasetWithBoxOffice.csv`.

 **Optional(but suggested):** We have made 10 copies of `extractBoxOffice.ipynb` with 1000 entries each, and then using `mergeCSV.ipynb` we have merged all the csv's to get `datasetWithBoxOffice.csv`.

-> Alternatively, you can run `extractBoxOfficeAllEntries.ipynb` to extract box office for all entries, but consumes lot of time (in hrs)
+> Alternatively, you can run `extractBoxOfficeAllEntries.ipynb` to extract box office for all entries, but consumes lot of time (in hrs).

 3. Run `extractTicketInflationPrice.ipynb` to extract table of ticket inflation price by year.
-After executing we get `ticketPriceInflation.csv`
+After executing we get `ticketPriceInflation.csv`.

 4. Run `adjustTicketPriceInflation.ipynb`.
-After executing we get `finalDataset.csv`
+After executing we get `finalDataset.csv`.

 5. Run `plotDataset1.ipynb`, `plotDataset2.ipynb` to visualise the dataset.

-**For Windows when converting to csv use encoding as UTF-8**
+**For Windows when converting to csv use encoding as UTF-8.**